 Additionally, you may be able to capitalize on utility rebates or other incentives for energy efficiency features or certifications.
 Visit the DSIRE website for a comprehensive list of current incentives in your market.

-ENERGY STAR certified multifamily buildings also help owners and managers preserve the affordability of the property over time and provide a hedge against fluctuating energy prices.
+ENERGY STAR certified multifamily units also help owners and managers preserve affordability over time and provide a hedge against fluctuating energy prices.

 Check with local and state affordable housing programs to see if there are incentives available for ENERGY STAR construction in your area.

-In order to certify a MFHR building, the developer must be an active ENERGY STAR MFHR Developer Partner.
+Developers must be an active ENERGY STAR partner before a project can earn the ENERGY STAR.
 Developer Partners must be the primary party responsible for the design, financing and construction of multifamily mid and high rise projects.
 To apply, an online ENERGY STAR MFHR Developer Partnership Agreement must be submitted to EPA for approval.
 To maintain active status, the Developer Partner must have an approved ENERGY STAR MFHR Project Application on file with EPA or its designated agent within 1 year of becoming a partner.

 ENERGY STAR MFHR Developer Partners are required to work with a Licensed Professional (a Registered Architect or Professional Engineer) to provide EPA with program specific submittals.
 These submittals are used to demonstrate that the program’s requirements have been met, that all mandatory measures are included, and that each energy conservation measure is installed to specification.
 Visit the Licensed Professional page for more information on their role in the certification process.
 The Certification Process page also outlines the responsibilities of both Developer Partners and Licensed Professionals during the design and construction phases.

 Although not a requirement, the Developer Partner may also engage one or more third party energy consultants in addition to the Licensed Professional in order to provide recommendations on cost-effective, energy-efficient measures and construction techniques.
-Energy consultants may also be subcontracted or work directly for the Licensed Professional to develop energy models and conduct the required on-site diagnostic testing and inspections to document that the building is eligible to earn the ENERGY STAR label.
+Energy consultants may also be subcontracted or work directly for the Licensed Professional to develop energy models and conduct the required on-site diagnostic testing and inspections.
 More information on the recommended qualifications for energy consultants is available on the Energy Professionals page.

 Watch recorded presentations about earning the ENERGY STAR for MFHR projects and the MFHR program requirements on the Training Resources page.